dihedron/ansible-galaxy-crawler/README.md

 # Ansible Galaxy collections grabber

-A simple CLI tool to download Ansible Galaxy Collections and store them for offline/airgapped use.
+A simple CLI tool to download Ansible Galaxy Collections locally for offline/airgapped use.

 ## Build

-Requires Go 1.21+; it can be built by running `make` in the project's root directory.
+The `go.mod` file requires Go 1.21+ but there are no specific requirements on the latest compiler version; it can be built by running `make` in the project's root directory.

 ## Usage